The Washington Post quotes Managing Partner Alan Lescht in recent article, “How congress plays by different rules on sexual harassment and misconduct.

-Sexual harassment is something no worker should ever have to experience.
+Sexual harassment is illegal under federal law and under many state and local laws.
+It is something no worker should ever have to experience.
 Unfortunately, it happens in workplaces all over the country.

-It can be difficult to identify sexual harassment.
-Victims may feel helpless and embarrassed – and they may question what they are experiencing is truly sexual harassment.
+It can be difficult to identify.
+Victims may feel helpless and embarrassed, and they may question if what they are experiencing is truly sexual harassment.

 Let’s take a look at some types of actions and behaviors that may be considered sexual harassment:

 - Repeatedly asking a coworker out on a date